cluelessmonk/Bookhub/README.md

-# Dev-Bookstore
+#Bookhub

-A complete e-commerce app built on the MERN stack that sells developer books.
+A complete Library management app built on the MERN stack that manages  books available in library.

 ## Project Setup